CYSL Racing Rules and

 Post-Season Qualifying Criteria

-Racing in CYSL will follow the current Alpine Competition Rules (ACR) of USSA.
-Decisions, not covered under the ACR, will be decided by a Race Jury consisting of a USSA Technical Delegate – assigned by USSA, the Chief of Race - assigned by the hosting mountain, and a Referee - appointed from amongst the qualified coaches at the race.
-CYSL Board of Directors may not endorse any actions that violate the rules of the ACR.
+Racing in CYSL will follow the current Alpine Competition Rules (ACR) of USSS.
+Decisions, not covered under the ACR, will be decided by a Race Jury consisting of a USSS Technical Delegate – assigned by USSS, the Chief of Race - assigned by the hosting mountain, and a Referee - appointed from amongst the qualified coaches at the race.
+The CYSL Board of Directors may not endorse any actions that violate the rules of the ACR.

 2. The results of the Qualifying Race Series will be used to rank racers within their age class, and these rankings will be used to select racers for regional competitions.